The vision of the New education policy in brief

 - The policy will strive towards planning and implementing a More Holistic and Multidisciplinary Education.

-- Optimal learning environments and support for the students is another aim which the policy focuses on.
+- Optimal learning environments and support for the students are other aims that the policy focuses on.

-- In order to achieve this faculty and institutions will have autonomy to innovate on matters of curriculum,pedagogy and assessment within a broad framework of higher education qualifications.
+- In order to achieve this faculty and institutions will have the autonomy to innovate on matters of curriculum, pedagogy, and assessment within a broad framework of higher education qualifications.

 Impact of the new education policy on educational institutes